Friday, August 26, 2011

 Make filling and bake pie:

 Peel and core apples, then slice ¼-inch thick.
-Toss apples with sugar, flour, lemon juice, and salt until evenly coated.
+Toss apples with sugar, cinnamon, flour, lemon juice, and salt until evenly coated.

 Roll out 1 piece of dough (keep remaining disk chilled) on a lightly floured surface with a lightly floured rolling pin into a 13" round.
 Fit into a 9" pie plate.
 Roll out remaining piece of dough into an 11" round.